 Probiotics are the helpful bacteria that live in the human gut and improve digestion and overall health.

-A person should choose a plain variety with no added sugar.
+A person should consider choosing a plain variety with no added sugar.
 Probiotic yogurt contains live, active cultures such as Lactobacillus and Bifidobacterium, which it may advertise on the label.